burrsutter/docker_tutorial/readme.md

     COPY javaee6angularjs.war /opt/wildfly/standalone/deployments/
     ````

+    > Note: On Macs, we have seen Wildfly have a permissions problem with the .war.
+The workaround is to switch to Root and use chown to make the ajustment to the .war file by adding the following two lines:

     ````
-    Note: On Mac OSX, you need to add two more lines to the Dockerfile

     USER root

-    RUN chown -R wildfly:wildfly /opt/wildfly/standalone/deployments/javaee6angularjs.war
+    RUN chown wildfly:wildfly /opt/wildfly/standalone/deployments/javaee6angularjs.war
     ````

     > The trailing "/" does matter